invertase/react-native-firebase-docs/docs/messaging/introduction.md

 Data-only messages contain a map of key / value pairs and do not display any visible notification.
 As such, they will never be intercepted by the Mobile Device's OS.

-Data-only messages are handled by the RNFirebase messaging module's `onMessageReceived` method.
+Data-only messages are handled by the RNFirebase Messaging module's `onMessageReceived` method.

 Data-only messages behave as follows: